laowantong/paroxython/docs/md/databases.md

 LIMIT 20
 ```

-More complex, a query comparing the number of occurrences of the two kinds of loop:
+More complex, a query comparing the number of occurrences of the loops `for` and `while`:

 ```sql
 SELECT (CASE SUBSTR(name, 11, 3) -- extract either "for" or "whi"